 The former World Cup winner believes the Selecao have all the tools to claim their sixth world title but says their superstar forward will need the full support of his team-matesFormer Brazil international Roberto Carlos has called on the senior members of Luiz Felipe Scolari’s squad to take some of the pressure off Neymar.

-The 22-year-old Barcelona forward has already notched 27 goals in 46 appearances for his country and is seen by many as the key to Brazil achieving its sixth world title, and the team's first on home soil, when World Cup 2014 kicks off this June.
+The 22-year-old Barcelona forward has already notched 27 goals in 46 appearances for his country and is seen by many as the key to the Selecao achieving their sixth world title, and their first on home soil, when World Cup 2014 kicks off this June.

 “I know he will play well, but he should not be pushed so much at this level because he is newly arrived in Europe.
 Others have to take the pressure off him.”

-Carlos was part of the squad that Scolari led to the 2002 World Cup and went on to say that he believes his former coach has all the tools to take his place alongside Italian Vittorio Pozzo (1934, 1938) as the only the second coach to win the competition on two separate occasions.
+Roberto Carlos was part of the squad that Felipao led to the 2002 World Cup and went on to say that he believes his former boss has all the tools to become the first man coach Italian Vittorio Pozzo (1934, 1938) to win the competition on two separate occasions.

-The Selecao continue their preparations for the tournament on March 5 when they take on South Afica in Johannesburg on the next leg of the Gillette Brasil Global Tour.
+The Selecao continue their preparations for this summer's tournament on March 5 when they take on South Afica in Johannesburg on the next leg of the Gillette Brasil Global Tour.